hesmon/pgm/README.md

 # Probabilistic Graphical Models in Bioinformatics

-- Time & Location: Lectures are held on Tuesdays 15:00 to 17:00 at Ghods st. 37, Department of Bioinformatics, IBB, Tehran.
+- **Time & Location**: Lectures are held on Tuesdays 15:00 to 17:00 at Ghods st. 37, Department of Bioinformatics, IBB, Tehran.
-- Required textbook: Probabilistic Graphical Models by Daphne Koller & Nir Friedman.
+- **Required textbook**: Probabilistic Graphical Models by Daphne Koller & Nir Friedman.

 Date | Lecture | Scribes | Homework |